cdktf/cdktf-provider-snowflake/docs/view.java.md

 - *Type:* java.lang.String

-Specifies that the view can refer to itself using recursive syntax without necessarily using a CTE (common table expression).
+(Default: fallback to Snowflake default - uses special value that cannot be set in the configuration manually (`default`)) Specifies that the view can refer to itself using recursive syntax without necessarily using a CTE (common table expression).

 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/view#is_recursive View#is_recursive}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/view#is_recursive View#is_recursive}

 ---